Asashou/notes/09_pandas/09_pandas.md

 3. Plot the series as a function of time.
 Label the x and y axes.

 4. Spikes!
-Choose a voltage threshold that separates the spikes from the rest of the data.
+Choose a voltage threshold (in mV) that separates the spikes from the noise.
 Apply the threshold to the series to get a printout of only the subset of the data which falls above your threshold.

-5. Extract the spike times from the series, and save the array to a file named `spike_times.npy`.
-Now load them back into an array (call it `st`), just to make sure it worked.
+5. Extract the spike times from the series, same them to an array called `st`.
+Save the array to a file named `spike_times.npy`.
+Now load that file back in, just to make sure it worked.

 6. Highlight the spike peaks in your existing figure by plotting over top of them (remember, adding a plot to an existing figure automatically uses a different colour).
 Highlight just the points, i.e. don't connect them with a line.
-Hint: use `.plot(linestyle='')` or `.plot(ls='')` to turn off the line.
+Hint: use `.plot(ls='', marker='.')` to turn off the line and turn on dot markers (ls = linestyle).
+Save the figure to a file named `spikes.png`.
+If you don't have a save button on your figure, use `ax.get_figure().savefig()`

 #### `pd.DataFrame`